How will Brexit affect your forthcoming trip to the UK? If you're coming from outside the EU, not a lot...for now.

 Things That Are Complete Unknowns

-- Visa requirements for EU citizens This is one of the issues that will eventually be negotiated and no one yet knows what form they will take.
+- Visa requirements for EU citizens: This is one of the issues that will eventually be negotiated and no one yet knows what form they will take.
 As an incoming tourist, you may find the lines at immigration and passport control will be longer since EU citizens won't be going through the same channel as British passport holders.
-But that is a while in the future and still won't effect your summer of 2019 travel plans.
+But that is a while in the future and still won't affect your upcoming travel plans.

-- VAT - VAT is a European sales tax that visitors from outside the EU can reclaim when they leave.
+- VAT: VAT is a European sales tax that visitors from outside the EU can reclaim when they leave.
 Once Brexit is complete, the UK won't have to impose VAT.
 But they may impose their own sales taxes on goods.
 No one knows if that will happen, if it does how much it will be and whether you will be able to reclaim it.
-If you are traveling in the summer of 2019, you can still reclaim VAT.

-The result of the Brexit referendum was very close, leaving a very large, unhappy minority of 48% of those who voted.
+The result of the Brexit referendum was very close, leaving a very large, unhappy minority of 48 percent of those who voted.
 More young people voted to stay in the EU, more older people voted to leave.
-At the moment, the atmosphere in the UK ranges from jubilant to devastated and angry.
 Europeans are worried that they may have to go home to their own countries after years of living in the UK.
 Hundreds of thousands of Brits who have retired to European countries are worried they will have to return to Britain.
 When Brexit was made official there was celebrating (including burning of EU flags) and commiserating from both sides.

 Sadly, the victory of the "Leave" campaign has emboldened a small but highly vocal minority of xenophobes and racists who suddenly feel empowered.
-The official Parliamentary website reported a 40% increase in racially and religiously motivated hate crimes between 2017 and 2018 and a 10 percent increase between 2018 and 2019.
+The official Parliamentary website reported a 40 percent increase in racially and religiously motivated hate crimes between 2017 and 2018 and a 10 percent increase between 2018 and 2019.

 These crimes and attitudes are still relatively rare in the UK.
-But, as in the USA, if you are a member of an ethnic minority or you speak English with a heavy accent, it's just a good idea to be mindful.
+But, as in the U.S., if you are a member of an ethnic minority or you speak English with a heavy accent, it's just a good idea to be mindful.